decentraland/js-sdk-toolchain/README.md

 Use the Decentraland Software Development Kit v7 to create experiences for the Decentraland ecosystem.

-## Creating a scene and preview it locally
+## Create a scene and preview it locally

 1. Download the SDK by running `npm install -g @dcl/sdk`.
 2. Run `dcl init` on an empty folder, or `dcl init my-scene` to create a folder named `my-scene` with a new project.